oj-tooth/PK-Toolbox/README.md

 <!-- About the PK Toolbox -->
 ## About The PK Toolbox

-**T**he PK Toolbox is a Python library dedicated to the simulation and visualisation of Pharmokinetic (PK) models.
+The PK Toolbox is a Python library dedicated to the simulation and visualisation of Pharmokinetic (PK) models.

 Users are able to utilise the PK Toolbox user interface to: